aferodeveloper/afero-devdocs/docs/API-OTAEndpoints-Funcs.md

 - Certain IDs and integer values returned by the API are represented as strings.
 For example, the id and versionNumber fields are such instances.
 They are represented as strings as they may exceed common ranges for numbers, especially in JavaScript, whose whole integers are only precise up to 53 bits.

-    If arithmetic operations need to be performed on these values, they can be converted using a library or type that supports arbitrary-precision integers; i.e., the [BigInteger](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/math/BigInteger.html) type in Java, the [big-integer](https://www.npmjs.com/package/big-integer) package, or BigInt type in JavaScript.
+    If arithmetic operations need to be performed on these values, they can be converted using a library or type that supports arbitrary-precision integers; i.e., the <a href="https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/math/BigInteger.html" target="_blank">BigInteger</a> type in Java, the <a href="https://www.npmjs.com/package/big-integer" target="_blank">big-integer</a> package, or BigInt type in JavaScript.
 These fields are annotated as `"<integer_string>"` in the model schemas.

 ## Firmware Type Endpoints